gwkkwg/asdf-install/website/source/tutorial/old-index.md

 ASDF-INSTALL will now ask you where the library should be stored.
 (This can be [customized][101].)
 In the default configuration this'll look more or less like so:

    [101]: #*locations*

     Install where?
     1) System-wide install:
        System in /usr/local/asdf-install/site-systems/
        Files in /usr/local/asdf-install/site/
     2) Personal installation:
-       System in /home/edi/.asdf-install-dir/systems/
+       System in /Users/gwking/.asdf-install-dir/systems/
-       Files in /home/edi/.asdf-install-dir/site/
+       Files in /Users/gwking/.asdf-install-dir/site/
+    0) Abort installation.
     -->

 Choose one of these options and enter the corresponding number, then press the `Return` key.
 (Note that on Unix-like systems you usually don't have write access in `/usr/local/` unless you're `root`.)
+Choice 0 will always be assigned to canceling the installation.

 #### The security check